marcuswangweihow/FBDD/Frag_to_lead/9N39/1ns_Preliminary Results/probe_behaviour_analysis/README.md

 Uses COMs of probes and MDpocket cavity centroids to compute the time spent by probes spent inside cavities.
 This is done per probe and per cavity.
 Outputs a json containing all calculated data as well as cavity occupancy visualisations.

+### Cavity occupancy visualisations
+For the 1ns simulation run analyzed here, no probe–cavity residency events were observed within the selected distance threshold.
+This is expected given the short simulation timescale and the absence of translational or cavity-targeted biasing.
+Thermal fluctuations lead to local probe motion but are insufficient to drive spontaneous entry into MDpocket-defined cavities within the current simulationm time.